ninjaframework/ninja/ninja-core/src/site/markdown/documentation/testing_your_application/ninja_doctester.md

 Introduction
 ------------

-Doctests allow to test and write html documentation at the same time.
+Doctests allow to test and write HTML documentation at the same time.
-It is ideally suited to test and document Json Apis.
+It is ideally suited to test and document JSON APIs.

 <pre class="prettyprint">
 public class ApiControllerDocTest extends NinjaDocTester {